-We crept along the winding mountain road, traffic was heavy!
+We crept along the winding mountain road, traffic was heavy.
 It was also going slow and there was a double yellow line, so no passing.
-How much further to Puerto Vallarta, I wondered.
+How much further to Puerto Vallarta?
+I wondered.

 This post contains affiliate links.
 If you click them and make a purchase, I’ll receive a small commission at no additional cost to you.
 These payments help reduce costs of running this site.
 I appreciate you visiting today!
 Your support means a lot to me.

-Heading to Puerto Vallarta
+Heading to Puerto Vallarta With Kids

 We drove to Puerto Vallarta from our home in central Mexico.
 On the way over, we stopped in Guadalajara.
 I’m thankful because that broke up the drive over two days and gave us a quick introduction to Mexico’s third largest city.
 I was even more thankful when it took us (a long) six hours to get from Guadalajara to Puerto Vallarta instead of the four hours we had anticipated.